buggyrace/buggy-race-about/docs/customising/remote.md

 {: .navigation}
 **Admin** → **Config** → Config:**Remote**

+{: .note}
+Most installations don't use these settings, so you can usually skip them!

-These are settings that only matter if you've set `EDITOR_DISTRIBUTION_METHOD` to `vsremote` in the "Projects" group.
+These are settings that only matter if you've set `EDITOR_DISTRIBUTION_METHOD` to `vsremote` in the [Project config group](project).

-_Most installations don't need these settings, so you can usually skip them!_

-The `vsremote` distribution is the most compex set-up we've tried, and uses an SSH tunnel between the students' VSCode workspace and a remote server.
+The `vsremote` distribution is the most complex set-up we've tried, and uses an SSH tunnel between the students' VSCode workspace and a remote server.
 See more about [distributing the code](../buggy-editor/distributing-the-code).